warp-ds/component-classes/README.md

 This project uses
 [Semantic Release](https://github.com/semantic-release/semantic-release) to
-automate package publishing when making changes to the `main` or `alpha` branch.
+automate package publishing when making changes to the `master` or `alpha` branch.

 It is recommended to branch off the `alpha` branch.
-Make sure `alpha` branch is updated with the latest `main`.
+Make sure `alpha` branch is updated with the latest `master`.
 Follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 when making changes.
 When your changes are ready for pull request, this should be opened against the `alpha` branch.